tarcisiosouza/Event-QA/README.md

             {
                 "id": 'Unique identifier of the query in the dataset", "sparql_query": "SPARQL Query",
-                "question": "The natural language representaion of the query" },
+                "question": "The natural language representation of the query" },
             .
             .